stevekirks/ollama-openwebui/TEST_RESULTS.md

 Having Open WebUI container in front of Ollama can significantly increase response times.
 Maybe because it was underresourced, but unsure why OWU would need more resources.

 ## Testing requests to Ollama in an Azure Container App using T4 GPU
-Ollama container running on: T4 GPU, 8vCPU, 56GB memory (AUD$14/day (when continuously running)).
+Ollama container running on: T4 GPU, 8vCPU, 56GB memory (AUD$82/day (when continuously running, after free grant runs out)).
 Open WebUI container on: 0.5vCPU, 1GB memory.

 ### Summary of Observations